 Sponsored advertising content can help improve your website’s SEO.
 When your articles are published on high-quality websites, they can help to build your brand’s authority and increase your search engine rankings.

 It is also relevant to the publication’s audience.
 It should offer something of value to readers, whether it’s information, entertainment, or both.
-A sponsored article that’s nothing more than a sales pitch is likely to be ignored, no matter how well-written.
+A sponsored article that’s nothing more than a sales pitch will likely be ignored, no matter how well-written.